joelstransky/bootstrap3-fixed-width-columns/README.md

 # bootstrap3-fixed-width-columns
-Generate classes for fixed width columns
+Generate classes for fixed width columns.

 This only applies to columns who are children of a `.container`.
 Fixed width's would have to be re-calculated at runtime if used within `.container-fixed`

 [demo](http://codepen.io/JoelStransky/pen/VKPVAG)